Meetesh-Saini/cmd/README.md

 # cmd
 A bash clone with some working functionalities.
+You cannot access the real files on the system.
+It creates a virtual directory structure which cannot read, write, delete or update the real files on the system.
+You can do these operations with the files and directories which are inside my cmd only.

 ## Stable Commands:
 ### Bash like Commands